-You can turn on or off Built-in MIC Gain 2 feature, and with it on, the radio audio level will be amplified in accordance with the setup gain ratio of built-in MIC Gain 1, but the receiver can still adjust his own speaker level.
+You can turn on or off Built-in MIC Gain 2 feature of the microphone attached to the K1-socket at the left side of the DB25-D and with the parameter turned 'On', the radio audio level will be amplified in accordance with the setup gain ratio of built-in MIC Gain 2, but the receiver can still adjust his own speaker level.

-Turn on built-in MIC Gain 2 feature.
-Options: On
+Options: On Turn on built-in MIC Gain 2 feature.

 Turn off built-in MIC Gain 2 feature.
-Off